Initial Author of this Specification was Ian Hickson, Google Inc., with the following copyright statement:

 value.

-of type DOMString, readonlyThe MediaStreamTrack.kind
+kind of type DOMString, readonlyThe MediaStreamTrack.kind

-attribute must return the string "audio
+attribute must return the string "audio" if the object

-represents an audio track or "video
+represents an audio track or "video" if object represents

 a video track.

-of type DOMString, readonlyUser agents may label audio and video sources (e.g., "Internal
+label of type DOMString, readonlyUser agents may label audio and video sources (e.g., "Internal

 microphone" or "External USB Webcam").
 The MediaStreamTrack.label